 Assessments and Grading: Course grades will be based on: 1.
 Assignments including programming assignments (typically assigned weekly) 2.
-Two online midterm exams.
-3. An inperson (subject to change by the SBU administration) final exam.
+Two in-person midterm exams (scheduled in the eving by the Registrar).
+3. An in-person final exam (scheduled by the Registrar).